 Halloween is quickly approaching, which means treats are being purchased and tricks are being prepared.
 Along with pranks, tricks, and scary costumes come potential insurance claims.
-We want to remind you how to celebrate safely
+The McClain Insurance team wants to remind you how to celebrate safely this All Hallows Eve.

 Take Charge of Fire Safety